georgepsarakis/pitch/README.md

 		# HTTP method (always GET by default)
         method: get
 		# Conditionals are specified using the `when` keyword.
+		# Any valid Jinja expression is allowed.
-		# The following will always evaluate to true.
+        # The following example evaluates to true.
         when: >
           {{ 2 > 1 }}
         # Any non-reserved keywords will be passed directly to